averma1010/Food-Insecurity-2021/README.md

 An Analysis of Food Security in USA - 2021
 ==========================================

-Hi, this is the final prokect I did for my Intro to Data Science class at GW.
+Hi, this is the final project I did for my Intro to Data Science class at GW.
 We are trying to Classify Food Security in the United States.
 This is a typical classification problem with an imbalanced response class.

 We are using the CPS Data provided by the US Census Bureau.
 Since I was constrained by time, I couldn't do EDA on the dataset to an satisfactory level and had to select factors that made an intuitive sense.
 This lead to some problems in the classification as you'll see.